-Taylor University welcomes nominations and applications for the position of Halbrook Distinguished Professor of American Government.
+Taylor University welcomes nominations for the position of Halbrook Distinguished Professor of American Government.
 This is a new position and is part of the Department of History, Global & Political Studies (HGPS).
-It will support the university’s mission to “develop servant leaders marked with a passion to minister Christ’s redemptive love and truth to a world in need” and the department’s mission to inspire and equip young women and men for domestic and global engagement through careers in politics, law and public service.
+It will support the university’s mission to “develop servant leaders marked with a passion to minister Christ’s redemptive love and truth to a world in need” and the department’s mission to inspire and equip young winsome Christian women and men as faithful witnesses to God’s truth and love through careers in politics, law and public service.
 Ideal candidates will bring relevant professional experience working in government at the state or federal level and/or with non-governmental agencies or organizations focused on public policy research and advocacy as well as appropriate graduate degrees in disciplines associated with politics and public policy.
 Highly effective communication skills in public speaking and writing for print and online sources are essential.
 Candidates will be expected to affirm and support by example the Taylor University Life Together Covenant and their belief in the Statement of Faith and other essential documents.

 The Halbrook Distinguished Professor of American Government will have the following qualifications: